SkidMarc25/yumepokeredX/docs/move_changes.md

 ## Other changes

-Most other changes were made to make most moves at least somewhat viable, or to give them a niche.
+Most other changes were made to increase the viability of some subpar moves, or to give them a niche.
 In rare cases moves were nerfed, most notably DIG.